cocowalla/Snifter/README.md

 On Windows, you can't capture on the local loopback address `127.0.0.1` with a packet capture driver like [WinPcap](https://wiki.wireshark.org/WinPcap) - but you can by using a *raw socket* sniffer, like Snifter.

+Additionally, Snifter is a cross-platform, portable tool that doesn't require any drivers to be installed.

-Linux support was later added just because .NET Core makes it possible.
+Snifter started life as a Windows-only tool, and Linux support was later added just because .NET Core makes it possible.

 Limitations
 -----------

-You must run Snifter with elevated privileges on Windows, or with `sudo` on Linux - this is a  requirement to create raw sockets.
+You must run Snifter with elevated privileges on Windows, or with `sudo` on Linux - this is an OS-level requirement to create raw sockets.

 For now at least, Snifter only supports IPv4.
 It should be straightforward to add support for IPv6, but I don't use IPv6 yet, so haven't added it.

 If you want to capture loopback traffic, it's important that your apps are communicating specifically with `127.0.0.1` - *not* `localhost`.

-Note that Snifter is restricted to capturing TCP packets only on Linux.
+Note that Snifter is restricted to only capturing *TCP* packets on Linux.

 Usage
 -----